cpplibv/libv/LIBV-TODO.md

 	libv.ui.focus: Focus traversal order: position based

 libv.math: create vec_fwd and mat_fwd headers

-libv.ui: implement parentsDependOnLayout, reduce the number of layout invalidation caused by string2D edit

-libv.sig: merge back the sig codebase rework a lighter version of the lib

-libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)
+libv.sig: merge back the sig codebase rework a lighter version of the lib libv.gl: move glew init into GL (with the ability to optionally disable it with a constructor argument)

-libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing
+libv.ui: lua style parsing and lua file tracking with auto re-style | only style parsing libv.ui: implement parentsDependOnLayout, reduce the number of layout invalidation caused by string2D edit

-libv.ui: Question: Is text is a component property that cannot be set from style, BUT it can be accessed dynamically in a uniform manner? | do I really have to implement a 'property' method ?

-libv.ui: include check everything / fwd everything
+libv.ui: include check everything / fwd everything libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count

 libv.console: new console lib?
 A UI component will also be needed for it, but the backend should work without gui libv.console: should depend on libv.arg